rgordon/laser-cutter-101/markdown/designprep.md

 # Workflow
 * set document units and size
 * verify each path’s attributes
-* transform to match desired size ● apply customization
+* transform to match desired size
+* apply customization
-* assign colors to each path
+* assign colors to each shape/path
-* save file as SVG on USB key
+* save file as SVG on USB key or file

 # Key Properties